 The only way to tell if your drinking water is safe is by having it tested at a certified laboratory.
 Harmful bacteria, parasites, and viruses are invisible to the naked eye, so water that looks and tastes good may not necessarily be safe to drink.
 These microbes can exist in surface and groundwater supplies and can cause immediate sickness in humans if not properly treated.
 Certain chemical contaminants that are sometimes found in a water source can cause long term health problems that take years to develop.
 Frequent water testing will decrease the risk by identifying unsafe water and ensure that the treatment system is treating the water to a satisfactory level.

 Human consumption means water used for drinking, personal hygiene, bathing, showering, cooking, dishwashing, and maintaining oral hygiene.

 For information regarding testing of your water for personal use, contact your county health department.
 For Real Estate transactions, tests for Arsenic, Nitrate, and Coliform Bacteria are required in accordance with Oregon Administrative Rules (OAR 333-061-0305 to 333-061-0335).

-Residents of Washington County can contact their local Environmental Health Program.
-Sampling, inspecting and testing of your well can be conducted through our program or we can refer you to a certified laboratory in your area.
-Some communities offer free screenings, through extension services, called "Test Your Well" events. <br />
+Sampling and testing of your well should be conducted by an Accredited Oregon Drinking Water Laboratory in your area.
+Some communities offer free screenings, through extension services, called "Test Your Well" events.